The Safest High-Yield Dividend in the World

 People are looking for more ways to bring in income in this economy.
 Many have realized that if they invest in the right dividend-paying stocks, they’ll gain a never-ending stream of money.
 They’ll be growing their net worth while they sleep.

 Right now, there are more than 3,000 publicly traded dividend stocks on the market.
-But few pay double-digit yields, and even fewer pay safe double-digit yields.
+But few pay nearly double-digit yields, and even fewer pay high, safe yields.

 There are always exceptions, though… like the company in this report.